Matiosca/ApiProject/README.md

 I'm looking for a way to improve javascript code [starting line :143 ending :252] because the only way to have the App work as intended had me repeat almost identical code over and over.
 ^code is commented to give a better insight to my decisions

+nav 'hover to expand' not working on microsoft edge at the moment.